spencertipping/pushback/pushback/jit.md

 `\%ref_gensyms`, and returns a new code snippet that includes the gensyms it bound.

-...and because performance is something we care about, we JIT this function.
+...and because performance is something we care about (including for JIT compilation itself), we JIT this function.
 Our JIT compiler is JIT compiled.

 ```perl
 sub jit_op_arg